dangerdak/blog/_posts/2018-01-04-what-sets-founders-and-coders-apart.md

 ## Collaboration
 Collaboration is fundamental to the ethos of FAC, and in my opinion is the best thing about it.
-It's not just the pair-programming, or experiencing working in at least 4 different teams of 4.
+It's not just the pair-programming, or the experience of working in at least 4 different teams of 4.
 It's intensely un-competitive.
 It's never about who did or understood what first - you're as good as your team and your team's as good as your cohort.
 If you've done something you have a responsibilty to help anyone who's struggling.
 Bring each